amicuchu/NintendoClientsWiki/Account-Server.md

 [[Server List]] > Account Server (Wii U)
 ---

-The account server responds to HTTP requests with XML body.
+The account server takes form-encoded requests and responds with an XML body.

-The Wii U's client certificate is needed to connect to these servers.
+A client certificate is needed to connect to these servers.

 Main server: https://account.nintendo.net